gemini64/a1-llm/README.md

 This will orderly: create a python virtual environment, activate it, install the required python modules, set-up a `.env` file to store API keys and secrets, and fetch and configure external tools (tint).

 Setup requirements:
-- python 3.11 (strongly advised, use either `homebrew` on macOS or `pyenv` to manage and select multiple python installs)
+- python 3.11 (strongly recommended, use either `homebrew` on macOS or `pyenv` to manage and select multiple python installs)
 - curl
 - a macOS or linux host